 A term sometimes used to describe an illegal dividend is ‘ultra vires,’ which means ‘beyond the powers.’
 In other words directors do not, in reality, have the power to authorise such a payment from company funds.

 Dividends deemed illegal by HMRC may be classified as salary, on which National Insurance and tax becomes due.
-Therefore, if you take a regular dividend in this way, you need to ensure that company profits can support the payment on each occasion.
+Therefore, if you take a regular dividend in this way, you need to ensure that company profits can support the payment on each occasion and you do not take too much money out of the company via dividends.

 Declaring lack of knowledge or awareness of the rules surrounding dividend payments does not exclude you from being held personally liable for business debt as a company director.